Skip to content

 It’s the conflict that will make the reader become invested in the main character’s journey.
 It’s the conflict that will motivate the reader to read to the end.

 A story needs a full story arc.
-A beginning, a middle, and an end, and within that structure there needs to conflict that rises.
+A beginning, a middle, and an end, and within that structure, there needs to be rising conflict.

 There also needs to be a satisfying resolution to that conflict.